josl/kmerfinderjs-docker/frontend/bower_components/SparkMD5/README.md

 Hashes an array buffer directly, returning the hex result.
 If `raw` is true, the result as a binary string will be returned instead.
 Note that this function is `static`.

+## License

+The project is double licensed, being [WTF2](./LICENSE) the master license and [MIT](./LICENSE2) the alternative license.
+The reason to have two licenses is that some entities refuse to use the master license (WTF2) due to bad language.
+If that's also your case, you can choose the alternative license.

 ## Credits